teamtorchic/teamtorchic/README.md

 # Project Name

-EatChic.
-For food that is chic and on fleek.
+Food that is chic and on fleek.

 ## Team